-If you are lucky enough to be hosting friends at home for a Christmas party (or any other party come to that) you’ll need to think of something for your guests to munch on.
+If you are hosting friends at home for a Christmas party (or any other party come to that) you’ll need to think of something for your guests to munch on.

 A lot of traditional Indian food doesn’t lend itself to the party buffet.
 Take the pav bhaji, for example, it’s quite a handful to eat while you are standing about catching up with old friends.